disq/ledcontrol/README.md

 The modes are:

 - Off: Encoder disabled.
-- Green*: Encoder is primed to change the start colour on the colour wheel.
+- Yellow*: Encoder is primed to change the start colour on the colour wheel.
-- Yellow*: Encoder is primed to change the end colour on the colour wheel.
+- Orange*: Encoder is primed to change the end colour on the colour wheel.
 - White/grey: You're changing the brightness.
 - Red: You're now changing the cycling speed.
 - Purple*: You're selecting an effect.